 Change marks given below are relative to the version that was put on public consultation.

-that the appropriate spurious domain emission limits should be applicable to all services as detailed by Table 2.
-Unless the Peak Envelope Power (PEP) is explicitly quoted,the spurious domain emission limits specified in this Recommendation from the transmitter into the antenna port are in terms of mean power.
-The mean power (P) of any spurious domain transmission from a burst transmitter is the mean power averaged over the burst duration:
+that the appropriate spurious domain emission limits should be applicable to all services/equipment as detailed by Table 2.
+Unless the Peak Envelope Power (PEP) is explicitly quoted in this Recommendation the spurious domain emission limits specified from the transmitter into the antenna port are in terms of mean power.
+The mean power (P) of any spurious domain transmission from a burst transmitter is the mean power averaged over the burst duration;

-Note 1: In special cases, such as those referred in considering h),), tighter limits may be required;
+Note 1: In special cases, such as those referred in considering k),), tighter limits may be required;

-Note 2: It is recognised that, in principle, in some cases of narrowband and/or high power transmitters for all categories of services, there may be difficulties in meeting limits close to +/- 250% of the necessary bandwidth.
-These cases are reported in the service specific annexes, referred to in Table 2.
+Note 2: It is recognised that in some cases of narrow-band and/or high power transmitters for all categories of services, there may be difficulties in meeting limits close to 250% of the necessary bandwidth.
+These cases are reported in the specific annexes referred to in Table 2.

-Note 3: When a system is coupled to an "Active Antenna System", the limits of Table 2 should be met by the combined system; therefore compliance should be verified through an e.i.r.p. measurement (either near-field or far-field) and subsequent conversion to absolute power/attenuation values delivered to the transmission line, taking into account only the conventional "passive" gain (directivity) of the antenna, or as a TRP measurement (either near-field or far-field) as described in Annex 2.
+Note 3: When a system is coupled to an "Active Antenna System", the limits of Table 2 should be met by the entire system; therefore compliance should be verified through an e.i.r.p. measurement (either near-field or far-field) and subsequent conversion to absolute power/attenuation values delivered to the transmission line, taking into account only the conventional "passive" gain (directivity) of the antenna, or as a TRP measurement (either near-field or far-field) as described in Annex 2.

 LAND MOBILE SERVICE, MARITIME MOBILE SERVICE AND Short range devices requirements